-In general, this Plan has four purposes.
+In general, this Plan has five purposes.
 (1) It helps translate the Town of Seven Devils' Vision Statement into policies and procedures that ensure a focus on single-family development and ensure that land uses are properly located and suitably related to one another and to other Town features.
 Moreover, it ensures that new developments enhance and help maintain the type of community the residents of the Town of Seven Devils want.
 (2) Preparing the Plan was a participatory process that provides a procedure for determining public policy.
 By identifying community values and establishing goals and objectives based on those values, appointed and elected officials can use the Plan to guide their decisions on matters related to the physical development of the Town.
 (3) The Plan itself is a means for establishing a logical and legal rationale for development policy and its implementation.
 It is a blueprint for community programs, public and private sector initiatives, and investment in facilities and infrastructure.
 (4) The completed Plan communicates policy and rationale to decision makers in both the public and private sectors.
+(5) The completed Plan is the land-use reference resource for public officials.